 Washington, D.C.
 Internship Program

 Thank you for your interest in my Washington, D.C. internship program.
 While I always encourage Alaskan students to apply, my internships are available to any student currently enrolled or recently graduated from college.
-Although internships in my office are unpaid, students will gain invaluable experience in the legislative process by working side-by-side my team of experienced staff.
+During their internships, students will gain invaluable experience in the legislative process by working side-by-side my team of experienced staff.

 Internships in my Washington, D.C. office run throughout the fall, spring, and summer semesters for college students.
 It’s important to note, summer internships are highly competitive due to the large volume of applicants.